 statement

 I use abstract sculpture to explore bias and faulty perception.
 At its core, my practice is a dismantling of the conservative dogma of my childhood.
-The daughter of a horse trainer in Texas, I was raised with limited awareness of the world beyond my town and church.
+The daughter of a horse trainer in Texas, I was raised with little awareness of the world beyond my town and church.
 My exposure to differing viewpoints came later while living in France and Japan.

 From the series “Drawings in Three Dimensions”